MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_reg_load_key_information.md

 ### -field KeyName

-A pointer to a <a href="/windows/win32/api/ntdef/ns-ntdef-_unicode_string">UNICODE_STRING</a> structure that contains the name of the root key.
+A pointer to a [UNICODE_STRING](/windows/win32/api/ntdef/ns-ntdef-_unicode_string) structure that contains the name of the root key.

 ### -field SourceFile

-A pointer to a <b>UNICODE_STRING</b> structure that contains the path name of a file that contains the registry hive information that is being loaded.
+A pointer to a **UNICODE_STRING** structure that contains the path name of a file that contains the registry hive information that is being loaded.

 ### -field Flags